ibm-cloud-docs/Registry/container-registry-cli.md

 {: tip}

 If you want to cancel a retention policy, see [Update a retention policy to keep all your images](/docs/Registry?topic=Registry-registry_retention#retention_policy_keep).

+For more information about how to use the `ibmcloud cr retention-policy-set` command, see [Retaining images](/docs/Registry?topic=Registry-registry_retention).

 ```sh
 ibmcloud cr retention-policy-set [--retain-untagged] [--force | -f] --images IMAGE_COUNT NAMESPACE